n1cklarosa/blog.nicklarosa.net/content/articles/wordpress-plugin-visitor-registration/index.md

 ![Image of working form](img_0854-1024x567.jpg)

+### Adding a custom link to confirmation

+By default, the form will return the option to add a guest once after the user has submitted the form.
+You may want to add a link to something else (a menu or location pilicies) upon the form being submitted.
+I have set up a few shortcode attributes you can use to make this happen.

+Example with a custom link showing "View Menu" along side the "Add a guest" link.

+`[visitor_registration_form customlink="/view-menu" customlinktext="View Menu"]`

 ### Customise

 The following shortcode attributes can be used to customise the form without having to alter your theme.
 A custom field can also be added using the ‘customfield1’ option